What is burnout?

 ”Burnout is a syndrome of emotional exhaustion, depersonalization, and reduced personal accomplishment that can occur among individuals who work with people in some capacity” (Maslach, Jackson, and Leiter, 1996).

-Symptoms and behaviors related to burnout include:
+Symptoms and behaviors related to burnout

 • Frequent illness